Mister Negative: Fictional character biography

 Martin Li is introduced with the backstory of a Chinese immigrant from Fujian who attempted to travel to America to be with his wife.
 His mode of transportation, the Golden Mountain, was a slave ship operated by the Snakehead gang as a way to sell Fujian captives as overseas slaves in Kenya.
 During a storm, the ship's crew evacuated, leaving the captives alone to make a break for the New York shores.
 Li was the only survivor and spent the following years building a large fortune and dedicating himself to helping those less fortunate.

 The story is later revealed to be partially false, though only the Mister Negative persona appears aware of it.
 It is revealed that Negative was actually one of the crew members of the Golden Mountain.
 When the ship nearly crashed onto the New York shores, he stole the identity of one of the deceased Fujian slaves (the real Martin Li).
 This gang member was eventually captured by Silvermane and experimented on with a synthetic drug created by Maggia chemist Simon Marshall.
 He escaped with the help of two other experimental inmates and soon developed two personalities, the kind-hearted Martin Li and the villainous Mister Negative, the latter of the two developing the ability to generate a black electrical energy that could be used to heal, control others, or charge objects with his touch.
 The Mister Negative side dedicated himself to becoming Chinatown's Kingpin of Crime while the Martin Li side attempts to run the F.E.A.S.T. center with humility.

 Martin Li opens and operates a soup kitchen in Chinatown: the F.E.A.S.T.
 Project (Food, Emergency Aid, Shelter and Training), where Peter Parker's Aunt May volunteers.
 Neither Peter nor May are aware of Li's dual identity as a Chinatown crime boss under the Mister Negative name.
 Despite being a crime lord, Li is a seemingly kind and generous man.
 The F.E.A.S.T.
 Project has displayed healing powers for people of various illnesses, although the cause of this healing has yet to be revealed.

 In the "Brand New Day" storyline, Mister Negative first comes into conflict with Spider-Man when he makes a power play toward taking control of New York's criminal underworld by attempting to wipe out all existing members of the Karnelli and Maggia crime families using a bioweapon called Devil's Breath.
 In exchange for leaving the Maggia families' children alive, he takes a sample of Spider-Man's blood to use in a Devil's Breath formula.
-Mister Negative later tries to use the Devil's Breath formula to kill Spider-Man during a fight with the Maggia, but Spider-Man holds his breath long enough to escape alive.
-Spider-Man then recruits the Black Cat to help steal Spider-Man's remaining blood from Mister Negative and replace it with a vial of pig blood so Mister Negative is unaware of his loss.
+Spider-Man recruits Black Cat to help steal Spider-Man's remaining blood from Negative and replace it with a vial of pig blood so Negative is unaware of his loss.